Aaron Regunberg

-J. Aaron Regunberg (born January 26, 1990) is an American progressive activist and politician who served as the member of the Rhode Island House of Representatives for the 4th district from 2015 to 2019.
+Jonathan Aaron Regunberg (born January 26, 1990) is an American lawyer and progressive politician who served as the member of the Rhode Island House of Representatives for the 4th district from 2015 to 2019.
 He was a candidate for the Democratic nomination for lieutenant governor of Rhode Island in 2018.
+He was a candidate for the Democratic nomination in the 2023 special election for Rhode Island's 1st congressional district.